 This is a non-sponsored, independent, non-commercial website.
 You will not be besieged by nasty pop-up ads, nor spyware being installed behind your back.

 The articles are revised and enlarged continuously, so keep returning to them!
-Over ten million people of more than a hundred countries have already read one of the following articles and more than seventeen million have viewed my YouTube clips of the world in bygone days.
+Over ten million people of more than a hundred countries have already read one of the following articles and more than thirty million have viewed my YouTube clips of the world in bygone days.

 SUBJECTS OF INTEREST: